nus-cs2113-AY2223S2/tp/docs/UG_features/workout_session.md

 ## About

-Our workouts feature is designed to help you complete a workout and log your progress
+Our workouts feature is designed to help you complete a workout and log your progress.

 ## Commands